C. W. Post: Career

 In 1906, Post invested some of his substantial earnings from his food products manufacturing into Texas real estate, purchasing a massive 225,000 acre tract in Garza and Lynn Counties.
 Post platted a new town, which he called Post City.
-Shade trees were planted, farm parcels laid out, and a hotel, school, churches, and a department store were constructed for the new Garza County seat.
+Shade trees were planted, farm parcels laid out, and a hotel, a school, churches, and a department store were constructed for the new Garza County seat.

-In 1907, Collier's Weekly published an article questioning the claim made in advertisements for Grape Nuts that it could cure appendicitis.
+In 1907, Collier's Weekly published an article questioning the claim made in advertisements that Grape-Nuts could cure appendicitis.
 Post responded with advertisements questioning the mental capacity of the article's author, and Collier's Weekly sued for libel.
 The case was heard in 1910, and Post was fined $50,000.
 The decision was overturned on appeal, but advertisements for Postum products stopped making such claims.

-Post was a staunch opponent of the trade union movement and was remembered by the National Association of Manufacturers as one who "opposed bitterly boycotts, strikes, lockouts, picketing and other forms of coercion in the relations between employer and employee."
+Post was a staunch opponent of the trade union movement and was remembered by the National Association of Manufacturers as one who "opposed bitterly boycotts, strikes, lockouts, picketing and other forms of coercion in the relations between employer and employee".
 Post was also a leading public advocate of the open shop system.
 However, as compensation, Post paid the highest wages, and provided bonuses and benefits.
 Near Battle Creek, he had model homes built that were sold to employees under certain conditions.

-Death and legacy
+Death

-At the end of 1913, the chronically ill Post's health deteriorated to the point that he canceled public appearances.
-In early March 1914, Post was believed to be suffering from appendicitis and was rushed via a nonstop train from California to Rochester, Minnesota, to be operated on by Drs.
-William and Charles Mayo, regarded as the preeminent surgeons of the day.
-Mayo brothers operated (successfully) sometime between March 5 and 10, 1914, without any relief from the life long abdominal pains, according to the book American Empress: The Life and Times of Marjorie Merriweather Post.
-The breakfast cereal magnate returned home to Santa Barbara.
-Even with surgical remedy, he was still plagued by stomach pain.
+At the end of 1913, Post's health deteriorated to the point that he canceled public appearances.

+In early March 1914, he was believed to be suffering from appendicitis and was rushed via a nonstop train from California to the Mayo Clinic in Rochester, Minnesota.
+He was operated on by William Mayo and Charles Mayo, who were regarded as the nation's preeminent surgeons at the time.
+The Mayo brothers operated successfully on Post sometime between March 5 and 10, 1914, but Post's abdominal pain persisted, according to the book American Empress: The Life and Times of Marjorie Merriweather Post.

-On May 9, 1914, despondent over his ongoing stomach illness, Post died by suicide with a self-inflicted gunshot.
+Post then returned to his home in Santa Barbara, California, with his stomach pain persisting.
+On May 9, 1914, despondent over his ongoing stomach illness and its symptoms, Post died by suicide with a self-inflicted gunshot.
 He was 59 years old.
+He was interred at Oak Hill Cemetery in Battle Creek.

+Legacy

-His 27-year-old daughter, Marjorie Merriweather Post, inherited his company along with most of his vast fortune, one of the largest of the early 20th century.
+Post's 27-year-old daughter, Marjorie Merriweather Post, inherited his company along with most of his vast fortune, one of the largest of the early 20th century.

-Marjorie Merriweather Post later married financier E. F. Hutton and owned a 177 acre estate on Long Island's North Shore called "Hillwood."
-Marjorie sold the estate in 1951 for $200,000 to Long Island University, which founded its residential C.W.
-Post College in 1954, marking the 100th anniversary of C.W.
-Post's birth.
-For a while named the C.W.
-Post Center and then the C.W.
-Post Campus, what was C.W.
-Post College has now become mainly a commuter campus called LIU/Post, and it has about 8,500 full- and part-time students and over 100,000 alumni.
+Marjorie Merriweather Post later married financier E. F. Hutton and owned a 177 acre estate on Long Island's North Shore called "Hillwood".
+Marjorie sold the estate in 1951 for $200,000 to Long Island University, which founded its residential C. W. Post College in 1954, marking the 100th anniversary of C. W. Post's birth.
+For a while it was named the C. W. Post Center and then the C. W. Post Campus.
+What was C. W. Post College has become mainly a commuter campus called LIU/Post with about 8,500 full- and part-time students and over 100,000 alumni.